bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Re-engineer the indicator milestone table in Edit Result view to use the new approach with template view.
-- [ ] Adding a new column object should cause the body of the data table to re-render to include the new columns
 - [ ] Having trouble when changing page with client routing: the edit and monitor pages don't load properly.
 - [ ] Display the relevant baseline value in the input row
 - [ ] Display the relevant next milestone value in the input row

+- [ ] Adding a new column object should cause the body of the data table to re-render to include the new columns

+  We could listen to events on the indicator's `columns` collection.